 - Your current workplace feels unstable or disorganized.
 If managers are constantly being moved around, it’s a signal that there is no clear leadership strategy in place.
 If a lot of your coworkers have been leaving for other opportunities, there are probably better places to work.
 If these scenarios sound familiar, take stock of your role at this organization; are your professional needs being met?
 Do you feel that your job is secure?
 If the answer is no, it’s time to talk to your recently departed colleagues.
 Ask why they left, and if they are happy with their decision to leave.

 Want to Learn More About Switching Jobs?

 Change can be scary.
 But change can also lead to new challenges, growth, and ultimately, more happiness in your life.
 Too many people settle into a negative work environment because they think that must be what work is like.
 It doesn’t have to be that way!
 Many employers are offering new benefits and incentives to create a healthy and for their employees.

 If you think it might be time to change jobs, but you’re nervous about making a professional switch, know that you are not alone.
-Take the first step in your job hunt by downloading our E-book, Job Search Handbook for 30-Somethings.
+Take the first step in your job hunt by downloading our eBook, The Career-Switching Handbook for 30-Somethings.
 It’s full of tips to help you navigate this challenge and come out of the process successful.